Exmark Z Turf Equipment Backyard Life

 BLat says you can use pre-emergent on your planting beds as well, but he recommends hand-pulling them if you can.

-Latimer knows that leaf blowing and raking is a time-consuming task.
 He reminds viewers that it’s essential to get fallen leaves off the ground.
 If not, the leaves can keep a lot of excess moisture stuck in your soil.
-That’s all made worse by the fact that winter is an especially damp time.
-This creates the potential for root rot, active pests, and germinating weeds.
+That’s all made worse by the fact that winter is an especially damp time, creating a recipe for problems like root rot, active pests, and even weed growth.

 More Like This: